Leo's Tavern

-Leo's Tavern (Tábhairne Leo) is a restaurant and pub in the Donegal Gaeltacht, known as the home of music artists Clannad, Enya and Moya Brennan.
+Leo's Tavern (Tábhairne Leo) is a pub in the Donegal Gaeltacht, known as the home of music artists Clannad, Enya and Moya Brennan.
+It serves food and is a music venue.
 The pub opened in 1968 and held Irish traditional music sessions nightly, becoming the musical starting block for the children of Leo Brennan, the pub's founder.

 History

 Origins and development

 At the end of Ireland's showband era, musician Leo Ó Braonáin settled with his wife Máire "Baba", opening Tábhairne Leo in 1968.
 The pub became a gathering place for musicians and singers to take part in Irish traditional music sessions.
 While working shifts behind the bar, Leo's children Máire (Moya), Ciarán, Pól Ó Braonáin, Noel, and Pádraig Ó Dúgáin would accompany their father on stage to tell old Irish stories, or seanchas, to the locals.
 While touring in later years as Celtic/Folk band Clannad, the siblings, their uncles, and their younger siblings Brídín, Eithne (Enya), Olive, and Deirdre would perform.

 The pub has also hosted guests and performers such as Bono, The Edge, Paul Brady, Christy Moore, Mairéad Ní Mhaonaigh and Mary Black.
 Tour buses of tourists began to visit the pub to hear Leo sing and tell stories.

-The pub was renovated in 2002, and now also has a restaurant and features Gold, Platinum and Diamond discs and memorabilia associated with Clannad, Moya and Enya.
+The pub was renovated in 2002, and now also has a food offering and features Gold, Platinum and Diamond discs and memorabilia associated with Clannad, Moya and Enya on its walls.